Reimagining children's classics

 Jacqueline Wilson pays tribute to her 'all-time favourite classic children's author' E. Nesbit in this contemporary reimagining of Five Children and It.

-Emma Thompson Illustrated by Eleanor Taylor
+Author: Emma Thompson Illustrator: Eleanor Taylor

 Oscar-winning actress and screenwriter Emma Thompson has turned her hand to children's books in this new continuation of Peter Rabbit's adventures.